 On the first Saturday morning of each month, we gather at a local trail head to “saunter” and experience the Eucharist out in God’s creation.
-The trailhead is announced a few weeks in advance and is posted in our weekly Fully Alive News emails (click here to subscribe).
+Hikes begin at 8:00 AM in the fall, spring, and summer, and 9:00 AM in the winter.
+The trailhead is announced in advance and is posted in our weekly Fully Alive News emails (click here to subscribe).
 You also can call the church office (303-688-5185) to learn the hike location for each month.

 Each hike consists of a 2-3 mile, fairly low impact walk.
 We offer our opening prayers at the trailhead, hike for a time, read scripture, and continue on, stopping at times for reflections, prayers, and to share the Holy Eucharist.
 All are welcome to join us and experience this wonderful outdoor worship.